Environmental Management System

 Acquisition of ISO 14001 Global Multi-Site Certification

-We subjected uncertified manufacturing sites to environmental corporate audits conducted in a manner similar to those conducted at certified sites in order to strengthen our environmental management structure.
+Even at manufacturing sites without certification, we conduct environmental corporate audits similar to those at certified sites to strengthen environmental management systems.

 LRQA